 Again and as always, when I say “The Best,” I don’t really mean the best the world has ever known.
 Because how would I even begin to know if that’s true?
 No, when I refer to a recipe of mine as being “the best” – I mean it’s the best I personally have ever had – the best I have ever made.

-Tips and Tricks for Making the Best Zuppa Toscana
+Tips and Tricks for Making the Best Homemade Zuppa Toscana Recipe

-Essentially, the magic of this recipe lives in the broth itself.
+Essentially, the magic of our zuppa toscana olive garden copycat recipe lives in the broth itself.
 I mean, yes, the veggies and greens and bacon and sausage are all lovely – very important in their own rights when it comes to building a well-rounded pot of soup.
 But today, the buck stops with this massively flavorful, garlicky-as-all-get-out, broth.

 How to make “roasted” garlic on the stovetop